espocrm/documentation/docs/development/frontend/ajax.md

 # Ajax Requests

-*Espo.Ajax* object is used to make reqeusts to Espo API endpoints.
+The *Espo.Ajax* object is used to make reqeusts to Espo API endpoints.
 See the [source file](https://github.com/espocrm/espocrm/blob/master/client/src/ajax.js) with JSDoc for more info.
 An API base path `api/v1` is prepended to each request URL.

 GET: